-The game contains a few ‘inventory puzzles’ which is where you pick up various items and then use them with each other to create solutions to problems/puzzles on within the game – I didn’t come across any ‘Moon logic’ puzzles though (these are impossible to figure out solutions, like going back in time to catch a frog to place in the mouth of a sleeping wizard to catch a butterfly – in Discworld).
+The game contains a few ‘inventory puzzles’, which is where you pick up various items and then use them with each other to create solutions to problems/puzzles within the game – I didn’t come across any ‘Moon logic’ puzzles though (these are impossible to figure out solutions, like going back in time to catch a frog to place in the mouth of a sleeping wizard to catch a butterfly – in Discworld).
 The puzzles are quite straightforward but tricky enough to make you use your brain to figure things out, it is also quite rewarding when you do figure them out, without any hints, as the solutions aren’t presented to you in an obvious way most of the time.

 One of the things you can do, if you are really stuck, is press the L2 button at any point and it will list your ‘objectives’ for the area.
 If you select any of these then you can obtain hints on what to do next – the first few times you select it, it will give you a vague push in the right direction but eventually, it will flat out give you the answer, so no need looking online for a guide or walkthrough.
 If, however, you do get stuck then the game has all the help and support right there for you.
 There is a trophy locked to this process though, so if you are trying to get the platinum then you want to use it as little as possible (however there is also a trophy for using it a lot, so back-up your save and reload or abuse it in the first screen).

-One of the first things that will stand out whilst playing the game, other than the beautiful art style, is the NPCs with whom you interact with.
-These range from a traveling salesman who has been waiting three years for the cable car to be turned on, a ‘bingo pony’ (which is a unicorn who has lost his lucky ball, his horn, his horseshoe and whose hair is a mess) and Uncle Oboe (who has been imprisoned and you must play a game with him to win some toilet paper).
+One of the first things that will stand out whilst playing the game, other than the beautiful art style, is the NPCs with whom you interact.
+These range from a travelling salesman who has been waiting three years for the cable car to be turned on, a ‘bingo pony’ (which is a unicorn who has lost his lucky ball, his horn, his horseshoe and whose hair is a mess) and Uncle Oboe (who has been imprisoned and you must play a game with him to win some toilet paper).
 The dialogue is hilarious and the character design really fits each NPC.
 All of the dialogue is voiced and it is all delivered in a consistent and well-acted performance.
 The music is very subtle but matches the mood and visuals of the location you are currently at perfectly.

-I really enjoyed my time with The Inner World: the Last Wind Monk, it’s an aesthetically good looking game with clever puzzles and very funny dialogue.
+I really enjoyed my time with The Inner World: The Last Wind Monk, it’s an aesthetically good looking game with clever puzzles and very funny dialogue.
 The story will have you wanting more and the characters will have you wishing you could just talk to them all day to see what they will come up with next.
 If you have enjoyed recent games like The Inner World, Silence or Deponia then you will really enjoy this title.
 If you have not played the original then maybe consider buying the game at retail so you get them both for the price of one.